weaveworks-experiments/flux-classic/amberctl/README.md

   -h, --help[=false]: help for amberctl
 ```

-### Define service
+### Define and remove services

+`amberctl service` is the subcommand to define a service.
+It needs a
+name, and the address on which the service should listen.
+You can
+optionally specify the protocol for the service -- whether it should
+be treated as HTTP or plain TCP.
+(Using HTTP means you get extra,
+HTTP-specific metrics.)

+There are also options for selecting containers to be instances, as a
+shortcut to using a subsequent `amberctl select ...` command.

 ```
 Usage:
-  amberctl service <name> <IP address> <port> [options] [flags]
+  amberctl service <name> <ipaddress>:<port> [flags]

 Flags:
-      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs --fixed=0: Use a fixed port, and get the IP from docker inspect --image="": filter instances for this image
+      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs --image="": filter instances for this image
-      --labels="": filter instances for these labels, given as comma-delimited key=value pairs --mapped=0: Use the host address mapped to the port given --protocol="tcp": the protocol to assume for connections to the service; either "http" or "tcp" --tag="": filter instances for this tag
+      --labels="": filter instances for these labels, given as comma-delimited key=value pairs --port-fixed=0: Use a fixed port, and get the IP address from docker inspect --port-mapped=0: Use the host IP address, and the host port mapped to the given container port -p, --protocol="tcp": the protocol to assume for connections to the service; either "http" or "tcp" --tag="": filter instances for this tag
 ```

+You can remove a service, or all services, with `amberctl rm`:

 ```
 Usage:
-  amberctl rm <service>|--all [flags]
+  amberctl rm <service>|--all

-Flags:
-      --all[=false]: remove all service definitions
 ```

 ### Select and deselect instances

+Once you have a service defined, you can select containers to be
+enrolled as instances of the service.
+Ambergreen will load-balance
+connections to the service address amongst the instances.

+Selecting containers is done by giving a rule for matching properties
+of a given container; the container is enrolled if _all_ the
+properties match.
+For example, if the rule is
+`image=foo-api,tag=v0.3`, then a container must have both the image
+`foo-api` and the tag `v0.3` to be included.

+In general the rules match labels (`--labels`) and environment entries
+(`--env`) of the container.
+The special labels `image` and `tag` match
+the image name and image tag respectively (`foo-api` and `v0.3` of the
+image `foo-api:v0.3`).
+These have their own options `--image` and
+`--tag`.

+When you select containers, you must also say how to connect to
+them.
+There are two alternatives: using mapped ports, or assuming a
+common network.
+The corresponding flags are:

+ * `--port-mapped <port>`, which means use the host's IP address,
+   along with the host port that is mapped to the given container
+   port.
+This is for when you are mapping ports on the host using `-p`
+   or `-P` with `docker run ...`.

+ * `--port-fixed <port>` which means use the IP address reported by
+   Docker (i.e., as from `docker inspect ...`), along with the given
+   port.
+This is for when your containers have a network connecting
+   them (e.g., if you are using a Weave network) and don't need to map
+   ports.

+A service may have several rules, e.g., from more than one invocation
+of `amberctl select`; a container will be enrolled if it matches _any_
+of the rules.

 ```
 Usage:
-  amberctl select <name> [options] [flags]
+  amberctl select <service> <rule> [flags]

 Flags:
-      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs --fixed=0: Use a fixed port, and get the IP from docker inspect --image="": filter instances for this image
+      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs --image="": filter instances for this image
-      --labels="": filter instances for these labels, given as comma-delimited key=value pairs --mapped=0: Use the host address mapped to the port given --protocol="tcp": the protocol to assume for connections to the service; either "http" or "tcp" --tag="": filter instances for this tag
+      --labels="": filter instances for these labels, given as comma-delimited key=value pairs --port-fixed=0: Use a fixed port, and get the IP address from docker inspect --port-mapped=0: Use the host IP address, and the host port mapped to the given container port --tag="": filter instances for this tag
 ```

+When you use `amberctl select ...`, you give the rule a name.
+The name
+can be used to remove that rule later.
+A container may remain enrolled
+if it matches another rule.

 ```
 Usage:
-  amberctl deselect <service> <group> [flags]
+  amberctl deselect <service> <rule>
 ```

 ### List services and query instances

+You can list the currently configured services, and optionally the
+instances enrolled in them, using `amberctl list`.

 ```
 Usage:
-  amberctl list [options] [flags]
+  amberctl list [flags]

 Flags:
-      --format="": format each service with the go template expression given --format-instance="": format each instance with the go template expression given (implies verbose) --verbose[=false]: show the list of instances for each service
+  -f, --format="": format each service with the go template expression given -i, --format-instance="": format each instance with the go template expression given (implies --verbose) -v, --verbose[=false]: show the list of instances for each service
 ```

+You can also query for instances, of a particular service of of any
+service, using `amberctl query`.

 ```
 Usage:
-  amberctl query [options] [flags]
+  amberctl query [flags]

 Flags:
-      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs --format="": format each instance according to the go template given --image="": filter instances for this image
+      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs -f, --format="": format each instance according to the go template given --image="": filter instances for this image
-      --labels="": filter instances for these labels, given as comma-delimited key=value pairs --service="": print only instances in <service>
+      --labels="": filter instances for these labels, given as comma-delimited key=value pairs -s, --service="": print only instances in <service>
       --tag="": filter instances for this tag
 ```